WesDaMooch/Popular-Eurorack-Module-Dataset-2024/README.md

 - <code>Rating</code> A mean average of user ratings from 0-5. <br>
 - <code>Votes</code> Number of users who left a rating. <br>
 - <code>Available</code> Information regarding whether the module is currently being produced. <br>
-- <code>Approved</code> Has the module’s specifications been approved by the manufaacturer.
+- <code>Approved</code> Has the module’s specifications been approved by the manufacturer.